-PEARL (Brierfield Mill) Ltd is a wholly owned subsidiary of PEARL2.
-It has an authorised share capital of £1,000 of which BIP has 700 £1 shares, the Council has 299 £1 shares and PEARL2 has £1.
+PEARL (Brierfield Mill) Ltd is a wholly owned subsidiary of PEARL 2.
+It has an authorised share capital of £1,000 of which BIP has 700 £1 shares, the Council has 299 £1 shares and PEARL 2 has £1.
 The issued share capital is £1,000 and has been fully called up, and paid, in proportion to the authorised share capital.
-As with PEARL and PEARL2, both BIP and the Council are entitled to appoint up to five Directors each to form the Board of Directors.
+As with PEARL and PEARL 2, both BIP and the Council are entitled to appoint up to five Directors each to form the Board of Directors.

-Company Secretarial services were provided by the Council in 2015/16 and the Council's Strategic Director is the Company Secretary.
-The Council also provides accountancy services to PEARL (Brierfield Mill) Ltd for which the remuneration in 2015/16 was £10.6k.
+Company Secretarial services were provided by the Council in 2016/17 and the Council's Strategic Director is the Company Secretary.
+The Council also provides accountancy services to PEARL (Brierfield Mill) Ltd for which the remuneration in 2016/17 was £10.8k.

-The Council has allocated funding as a contribution to the overall redevelopment of the Brierfield Mill site, of which £168k has been advanced by way of loans to the company at 31st March 2016.
+The Council has allocated funding as a contribution to the overall redevelopment of the Brierfield Mill site, of which £180k has been advanced by way of loans to the company at 31st March 2017.
+New loan advances of £13k were made to the company during the year.

 As with PEARL and PEARL2, any loan advance made by the Council is matched by BIP in line with the investment ratio (2.33:1).

-As with PEARL 1 and 2 above, loan notes to the value of loans advanced have been issued to the Council by the Company.
+Notes to the value of loans advanced have been issued to the Council by the Company.
 The value of these loan notes (with accrued interest) have been reflected as a Long Term Debtor in the Council's accounts for the year.
-The value of the loan notes as at 31st March 2016 is £176k (including accrued interest of £8k).
+The value of the loan notes as at 31st March 2017 is £193k (including accrued interest of £13k).